SmarterApp/TestScoreGuide/sample/index.md

 [English](#) or in [Spanish](#).-->

-## Student Oregon Score Report Sample
+## Sample Oregon Individual Student Report

 <div class="block" markdown="1">

-The following is a sample Student Score Report presented for illustrative purposes.
+The following is a sample Individual Student Report presented for illustrative purposes.
 Content differs for each grade.

 [Download a PDF version of the sample here.]({{ site.baseurl }}/pdf/Sample_ISR_Mockup.pdf)